mitzicubillamontilla/SparseBiplots/README.md

 ### Plot_Biplot parameters
 * `X`: list containing the output of one of the functions of the package.
 * `axis`: Vector with lenght 2 which contains the axis ploted in x and y axis.
+* `hide`:
+* `label`:
+* `ind.shape`: points shapes.
+It can be a number to indicate the shape of all the points or a factor to indicate different shapes.
-* `color`: points colors.
+* `ind.color`: points colors.
 It can be a character indicating the color of all the points or a factor to use different colors.
-* `shape`: points shapes.
-It can be a number to indicate the shape of all the points or a factor to indicate different shapes.
-* `size`: numeric value indicating the size of points.
+* `ind.size`: numeric value indicating the size of points.
 * `ind.label`: logical name indicating if prints the row names.
 * `ind.label.size`: numeric value indicating the size of the label of points.
-* `arrow.col`: color of the arrows.
+* `var.col`: color of the arrows.
+* `var.size`:
-* `vec.label`: logical name indicating if prints the column names.
+* `var.label`: logical name indicating if prints the column names.
+* `var.label.size`:
 * `angle.vec.label`: logical name indicating if print the vector names with orentation of the angle of the vector.